 - Steve McCroskey in Airplane!, as revealed in a Running Gag (but at least he's trying to quit):

-Looks like I picked the wrong week to stop smoking.
+Looks like I picked the wrong week to stop smoking. [lights up]

-Looks like I picked the wrong week to stop taking amphetamines.
+Looks like I picked the wrong week to stop taking amphetamines. [downs some pills]

-- A borderline case occurs in The Cannonball Run with Dr. Nicholas Van Helsing.
+- A borderline case occurs in The Cannonball Run with Dr. Nikolas Van Helsing.
 He keeps injecting himself with a syringe whose contents are unknown (to the viewer).
 When The Alcoholic Jimmy Blake asks him if it's good to drink, Van Helsing replies "Dunno.
 Never tried" and immediately squirts the contents of the syringe into his mouth.

-- Fear and Loathing in Las Vegas: Raoul Duke (Hunter S. Thompson's Author Avatar) and his friend "Dr. Gonzo" bring a gigantic valise loaded to the gills with all kinds of drugs for their journey to Vegas, and at one point (while Duke is tripping so hard that he hallucinates Dr. Gonzo slowly mutating into a devil) they argue the idea of testing fresh adrenocortex... as in cut someone's brain to get the gland and chew on it.
+- Fear and Loathing in Las Vegas: Raoul Duke (Hunter S. Thompson's Author Avatar) and his friend "Dr. Gonzo" bring a gigantic valise loaded to the gills with all kinds of drugs for their journey to Vegas, and at one point (while Duke is tripping so hard that he hallucinates Dr. Gonzo slowly mutating into a devil) they argue the idea of testing fresh pineal gland... as in cut someone's brain to get the gland and chew on it.

 - Naked Lunch kicks off with the discovery that William Lee's drug-addicted wife has started using his bug powder as a substitute drug.
 Lee himself proves no slouch in this department, beginning with the bug powder, then moving on to "The Black Meat," an opioid powder derived from giant centipedes; then, when Lee's source in the Interzone goes missing, he's forced to move onto a local Moroccan hashish resin spread just to deal with the withdrawal.
 And then he starts drinking the fluid that emerges from the skull-mounted penises of the alien head that has replaced his typewriter.
 It's worth noting that this film was loosely based on a book that was written entirely under the influence.